sguox002/leetcode/leetcode-all.md

 The round-based procedure starts from the first senator to the last senator in the given order.
 This procedure will last until the end of voting.
 All the senators who have lost their rights will be skipped during the procedure. strategy game: greedy: ban the senator from other party next to him, then move himself to the end. use two queues (use the index)
 ->>

-<<-862	Shortest Subarray with Sum at Least K    		24.9%	Hard
-find the length.
-- prefix sum and record its index and sorted in map then binary search.
-O(nlogn)
-- use deque to get O(N). monotonic decreasing deque (larger and old value are discarded) ->>

 <<-950	Reveal Cards In Increasing Order    		75.0%	Medium